gordon-cs/gordon-360-api/README.md

 * Before you begin you will have to add the secrets.config file to the folder that you are working from.
 The file is located on the cs-devA virtual machine in `C:\Users\Public\Documents\360 Shared files` Copy the file secrets.config to the same folder in your project that contains the web.config file.
 This will allow you to run the server locally.

 * If you are using the virtual machine you will need to run the server on an unused port.
-To change the port that the server is running open the solution in virtual studio.
+To change the port that the server is running, open the solution in virtual studio.
 In the solution explorer, right click the name of the project (Gordon360) and select properties.
 Choose the Web tab and change the Project Url to an unused port.

 * You can then press the Start button in virtual studio to run the server.
 It will open the web browser and display an Error 403.14 - Forbdden.
 This is expected.
-You can now begin manually testing the API
+You can now begin manually testing the API.

 #### Manually Testing API

 To manually test the API, use an API development/testing app like [Postman](https://www.getpostman.com/).
 * Here you can create HTTP requests to hit the API endpoints that you want to test, and see what data response you get back.
-* _Before you can call any normal API endpoints_, you must first call the authentication endpoint, which will give you a token.
+* _Before you can call any normal API endpoints_, you must first call the authentication endpoint with a PUT request, which will give you a token.
 	* E.g. Call `localhost:3000/token` with the following (key, value) pairs in the request body: (username, _MYUSERNAME_), (grant_type, password), (password, _MYPASSWORD_).
 This will give me back a long token string.
 I then can copy that token and paste it in the Authorization header of another API request I want to make.
 * Making a normal API request:
 	* E.g. Call something like `localhost:3000/api/memberships/activity/AJG` and under Headers you will need two (as key, value pairs):
 		1. (`Content-Type`, `application/x-www-form-urlencoded`) - usually this is the content type.
 Subject to change, though.
 		2. (`Authorization`, `Bearer  [MYTOKEN]`)

-Team members: Eze Anyanwu, James Kempf, Adam Bartholomew

-Computer Science Summer Practicum 2016

 ## Troubleshooting